mgelvoleo/k8-yml-deployment/README.md

 $ kubectl get pods
 ```

-### Update the deployment.yml by adding the replicas
+### Step 4: Update the deployment.yml by adding the replicas by 4 and save afterward

 ```
 Editor